Amid Kazakhstan upheaval 'Leader of Nation' Nursultan Nazarbayev ‘leaves country for medical reasons'

 As bne IntelliNews reported at the time, embarrassingly Yanukovych used a private jet charted from a company belonging to his replacement, former president Petro Poroshenko, to escape justice.

-Yanukovych took several members of his elite with him as well as reported millions of dollars in cash.
-When protesters arrived at his purpose built Mezhyhirya they found an Aladdin’s cave of treasure, including a private zoo with ostriches and even a loaf of bread made out of solid gold (which later disappeared).
+Yanukovych took several members of his elite with him as well as reportedly millions of dollars in cash.
+When protesters arrived at his purpose-built Mezhyhirya they found an Aladdin’s cave of treasure, including a private zoo with ostriches and even a loaf of bread made out of solid gold (which later disappeared).

-During times of uncertainty it is usual for leading political and business figures to absent themselves from their country—just in case.
-When Russian oil tycoon Mikhail Khodorkovsky was arrested in October 2013 by Russian authorities many of Russia’s top oligarchs flew abroad just before the arrest to ensure they didn't get caught up in a general sweep up of oligarchs or fall victim to machinations of their rivals to use the situation to take out rivals by persuading the security services to add more names to the list, according to bne IntelliNews sources speaking at the time.
+During times of uncertainty it is usual for leading political and business figures to absent themselves from their country – just in case.
+When Russian oil tycoon Mikhail Khodorkovsky was arrested in October 2013 by Russian authorities many of Russia’s top oligarchs flew abroad just before the arrest to ensure they didn't get caught up in a general sweep-up of oligarchs or fall victim to machinations of their rivals to use the situation to take out other oligarchs by persuading the security services to add more names to the list, according to bne IntelliNews sources speaking at the time.

 Likewise, following the US pullout from Afghanistan last summer, then Afghan president Ashraf Ghani fled his country with helicopters full of cash, abandoning thousands of regular citizens that were thronging the airport, as reported by this publication at the time.